YazanQ/Network-Microservice/README.md

     @Published private(set) var persons: [Person] = []
     @Published private(set) var errorMessage: String = ""

-    // We can user DI for more better performance, code splitting and styling let services: APIPersonUseCase = APIPersonUseCase() }
+    // We can use DI for more better performance, code splitting and styling let services: APIPersonUseCase = APIPersonUseCase() }